Estimation of Dielectric Parameters from Ultrasound Waves in Quantitative Thermoacoustic Tomography: Introduction

 \section{Introduction}

-Thermoacoustic tomography (TAT) is a biomedical imaging modality based on the thermoacoustic effect \cite{lin2021,li2009,fallon2009,patch2016,kellnberger2011,ogunlade2015,li2008,kruger1999}.
-In TAT, a short microwave or radio wave pulse is directed to the imaged target.
-As the electromagnetic waves propagate through the target, they are absorbed, leading to thermal expansion and localized increases in pressure depending on the target's dielectric parameters via the thermoacoustic effect.
-This pressure increase, referred to as the initial pressure distribution, relaxes as broadband ultrasound waves that are then measured on the boundary of the target.
+Thermoacoustic tomography (TAT) is a biomedical imaging modality based on the thermoacoustic effect, that has been utilized in imaging of soft tissues such as small animals, breast tissues and tumors \cite{lin2021,li2009,fallon2009,patch2016,kellnberger2011,ogunlade2015,li2008,kruger1999}.
+In TAT, a short micro or radio wave pulse is guided to the imaged target.
+As the electromagnetic waves propagate through the target, they are absorbed depending on the dielectric properties of the target, leading to thermal expansion and localized increases in pressure.
+This pressure increase, referred to as the initial pressure distribution, propagates as acoustic waves that are measured on the boundary of the target using ultrasound sensors.
 A thermoacoustic image, i.e. an estimate of the initial pressure distribution, is then reconstructed from the measured ultrasound waves.
-Thus, TAT combines the electromagnetic contrast arising from interactions of microwaves in of biological tissues with the high resolution of ultrasound imaging.
+TAT therefore combines the electromagnetic contrast arising from interactions of microwaves in of biological tissues with the high resolution of ultrasound imaging.

 Thermoacoustic tomography is qualitative by nature and does not allow for quantitative analysis of tissue properties such as various physiological processes.
-TAT can, however, be extended to its quantitative counterpart (quantitative thermoacoustic tomography, QTAT), where the aim is to estimate the dielectric parameters of the imaged target \cite{akhoyari2017,bal2014,sahlstrom2025}.
-Due to the changes observed in the dielectric parameters in pathologies, such as perfusion changes in ischemic or hemorrhagic stroke \cite{semenov2000, semenov2002}, and various tumors \cite{cheng2018, hussein2019, fernandez2024}, QTAT has significant potential as a diagnostic tool for these conditions, as well as for imaging other physiological processes.
+TAT can, however, be extended to its quantitative counterpart (quantitative thermoacoustic tomography, QTAT), where the dielectric parameters of the imaged target are estimated \cite{akhoyari2017,bal2014,sahlstrom2025}.
+Due to the changes observed in the dielectric parameters in pathologies, such as perfusion changes in ischemic or hemorrhagic stroke \cite{semenov2000, semenov2002}, and various tumors \cite{cheng2018, hussein2019, fernandez2024}, QTAT has significant potential as a diagnostic tool for these, among imaging of other physiological processes.
+Other techniques for tomographic imaging of dielectric parameters include methods such as microwave tomography (MWT) \cite{semenov2009}, electrical impedance tomography (EIT) \cite{boyle2017}, and magnetic resonance electrical property tomography (MREPT) \cite{zhang2014}.
+Due to the coupled physics of electromagnetic and ultrasound wave propagation, QTAT has the potential to estimate the dielectric parameters with a higher resolution compared to MWT and EIT, and with a lower financial cost compared to MREPT.